 Basal body temperature testing

 The basal body temperature (BBT) is the temperature measured in the morning before getting out of bed.
-It can be measured accurately by taking a vaginal or rectal temperature using a special thermometer that allows measuring body temperature to the 1/10th of a degree.
+It can be measured accurately by taking a vaginal or rectal temperature.
+But you must use a special thermometer that allows measuring body temperature to the 1/10th of a degree.
 At the time of ovulation the increased production of progesterone by the ovary causes a woman’s temperature to rise by about 0.5 degrees Fahrenheit, and remains elevated for about 7-10 days.
 When this basal body temperature is measured daily, and charted on a graph, it shows this increase well enough to show the time of ovulation, and therefore the time of maximal fertility.

 Ovulation monitoring kits

 The hormone released from the pituitary gland that stimulates the ovary to release the egg is called luteinizing hormone, or LH.
-LH is excreted in the urine, and kits have been developed to test urine for the presence of high levels of LH, in a fashion similar to urine pregnancy kits testing for HCG, the hormone present in high levels after conception.
+LH is excreted in the urine, and kits have been developed to test urine for the presence of high levels of LH.
+These kits are similar to urine pregnancy kits testing for HCG, the hormone present in high levels after conception.
 By testing for LH in the urine about every 6 hours in the mid-cycle time when ovulation is expected, a woman can pinpoint the time of her ovulation quite accurately.
 This method is used in many infertility clinics to know when to do artificial insemination or to detect the presence of an ovulatory cycle.
-The drawback to this testing is that it can be moderately expensive, and knowing the time of ovulation with such accuracy is not usually needed to give a couple a good chance of conception.
+The drawback to this testing is that it can be moderately expensive.
+Also, knowing the time of ovulation with such accuracy is not usually needed to give a couple a good chance of conception.

 Maximize the opportunity